History of Medicine

 No nearby Metro Station.

 The Hospital complex is located on a hill in southeast Washington, overlooking the Potomac and Anacostia Rivers.
 The original 1850s building has been designated a National Historic Landmark.
-The campus is now site of the US Coast Guard National Headquarters and access to the site is restricted.
+The campus is now site of the US Coast Guard National Headquarters including the Historian’s Office.
+Access to the site is restricted.
 The campus retains many of its historic features including: a Civil War cemetery where 300 Union and Confederate soldiers who died there are buried.